KierthanaRS/KierthanaRS/README.md

 ### Hi there 👋
-*🌱 I’m currently learning C++
+- 🔭 I’m currently working on FSD
-*🔭 I’m currently working on FSD
+- 🌱 I’m currently learning C++
-*⚡ Fun fact: I love to write poems on codes and feelings
+- ⚡ Fun fact: I love to write poems with code and feelings.

 <!--
 **KierthanaRS/KierthanaRS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.